BruceArmstrong007/Chat-Application-Monolithic/README.md

 # What's special
-  Learning the Techs mentioned in note, as well as building a chat application project with backend scalability in mind with redis pub/sub, websockets are H-scalable and redis is also H-scalable with redis clusters
+  Learning the Techs mentioned in note, as well as building a chat application project with backend scalability in mind

+# Possibilities
+  with redis pub/sub, websockets are H-scalable and redis is also H-scalable with redis clusters mongodb also H-scalable with multiple instances NestJS monolithic to microservices (if required) is also possible with message brokers and such